 Welcome

-Welcome to East West College in the UK, provider of Continuing Professional Development courses (CPD).
+Welcome to East West College in the UK, provider of Continuing Professional Development courses (CPD) for Acupuncturists, and practitioners of Shiatsu and Chinese medicine.

 Current Courses 2025 - 2056 Online and In-Person